tooomlr/Projet_IA/chatgpt-chatbot/README.md

 ```

 ### Step 3.
 Setup OpenAI API Key:
-Modify constants.py.default with your own OpenAI API key, and rename it to constants.py.
+Modify constants.py with your own OpenAI API key.

 ### Example Usage
 Now you can interact with the chatbot, and it will utilize your crypto dataset to provide the responses.
 Here are a couple of example interactions: